Porcelain Laminate Veneers – What are they? / How do they work? / When won’t they work? / Advantages & Disadvantages.

 - When it’s bonded onto enamel, the enamel is the more rigid of the two and it tends to absorb most of the forces applied to the tooth.

-2) When bonded directly to dentin (the layer underneath enamel), the laminate is the stiffer object and any forces directed to the tooth tend to become focused in it.
+- When bonded directly to dentin (the layer underneath enamel), the laminate is the stiffer object and any forces directed to the tooth tend to become focused into it.
 This can lead to veneer fracture or debonding.

 If so, they don’t make good candidates.
 A dental crown would make the more appropriate choice for these teeth.

 c) Excessive forces are involved.

 People who clench and grind their teeth (referred to as bruxism by dentists), or have a bite where their front teeth come together edge-to-edge, don’t make good candidates for porcelain veneers.